c4snipes/stackoverflow-minigame/Development_Notebook (1).md

 **Guideline:**

 - Please document all your development activities, whether you use any AI coding tool or not.
 You might mix your manual coding or AI tool usage.
 Just document the entire process.
-  - If this is a team project or assignment, list all team members’ names in the “Name” field.
-For each iteration, record the name of the person who contributed any part of the work in the “What do you do?” field.
+  - If this is a team project or assignment, list all team members' names in the "Name" field.
+For each iteration, record the name of the person who contributed any part of the work in the "What do you do?" field.
 - Any interactions with AI coding tools such as ChatGPT, Gemini, Copilot, and others must capture the full conversation history.
 - Use the format below to record your development activities in a clear and consistent manner.
   - Adding more iteration sections if needed.